BestTimesToVisit.com Logo

 transport

 D.C.'s public transport (Metro) is efficient but can get crowded.
 Download the WMATA app to check for delays and plan your route.
-Consider using Capital Bikeshare for shorter distances – it's a fun way to see the city, especially along the National Mall.
+Consider walking or biking for shorter distances, especially during pleasant weather – it's a great way to see the monuments.

 money